speakeasy-api/openapi-reference-documentation/reference/workflows.md

 ## Specification Extensions

-The workflows specification allows custom properties to be added at certain points using specification extensions.
+The Workflows Specification allows custom properties to be added at certain points using specification extensions.

 Extension properties are always prefixed by `"x-"` and can have any valid JSON value.